simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 ```

-More details on type converts in moor files are available
+More details on type converts in drift files are available
 [here]({{ "../Advanced Features/type_converters.md#using-converters-in-moor" | pageUrl }}).

 When using type converters, we recommend the [`apply_converters_on_variables`]({{ "../Advanced Features/builder_options.md" | pageUrl }})